benquike/cheatsheets/sec/library.md

 ### How to specify rpath
 In case of gnu ld, we can use option `-rpath=dir` to add a runtime library search path when building an `executable`.

+What is the difference between rpath and rpath-link?

 ### security implication of rpath
     it can be used as a defense against environmental overide attack